What are IDX, MLS, RETS and RESO API

 1. Other real estate brokerage websites will have the same search and user interface as you since IDX providers generally offer very little in terms of customization.

 2. SEO optimization is quite limited, mainly if the system uses an iframe for the listings.
-Search engines are not able to index the listings from within iframes, meaning that your client will have very little traffic from search engines.
+Search engines cannot index the listings from within iframes, meaning that your client will have very little traffic from search engines.

 3. Since you will be using the user interface provided by your IDX solution, it will be inconsistent in terms of design, resulting in a web page that is botched together from different elements.